-The EPA Clean Air Status and Trends Network (CASTNET) measures concentrations of atmospheric pollutants across the United States.
+The EPA Clean Air Status and Trends Network (CASTNET) monitors atmospheric pollutant concentrations across the United States.
 The primary objectives of the network are to determine compliance with ozone National Ambient Air Quality Standards and to provide data to evaluate the effectiveness of national and regional air pollution control programs.
-CASTNET data are also used to provide input to the National Atmospheric Deposition Program’s Total Deposition Hybrid Method for calculating total deposition and evaluating regional air quality models.
-This report presents maps of 2016 ozone levels, nitrogen and sulfur pollutant concentrations, and deposition fluxes and examines trends in air quality over the 27-year period from 1990 through 2016.
-In 2016, CASTNET measured rural, regionally representative concentrations of nitrogen and sulfur species at 95 monitoring stations at 93 locations and ozone levels at 81 locations.
+CASTNET data are also used to provide input to the National Atmospheric Deposition Program’s Total Deposition Hybrid Method for calculating total and dry deposition.
+This report presents maps of 2017 ozone levels, nitrogen and sulfur pollutant concentrations, and deposition fluxes.
+Additionally, it provides box plots to show trends in air quality over the 28-year period from 1990 through 2017.
+In 2017, CASTNET measured rural, regionally representative concentrations of nitrogen and sulfur species at 95 monitoring stations at 93 locations and ozone levels at 82 locations.

-The median fourth highest daily maximum 8-hour average (DM8A) ozone (O3) concentration for 2016 at the eastern CASTNET reference sites (see Appendix A for designated reference sites) was 64 parts per billion (ppb).
-This is a slight increase from the 2015 median of 63.5 ppb.
-At the western CASTNET reference sites, the median was 66 ppb.
-Three-year averages of fourth highest DM8A O3 concentrations exceeded the 2015 8-hour National Ambient Air Quality Standard (NAAQS) of 0.070 parts per million (ppm) or, equivalently, 70 ppb, at three California CASTNET sites and one site in New Jersey during the most recent 3 year period (2014–2016).
-During 2016, 10 eastern, 4 California sites, and Dinosaur National Monument (DIN431), UT measured fourth highest DM8A O3 concentrations greater than 70 ppb.
-Three-year averages of fourth highest DM8A O3 concentrations have been reduced by 24 percent at the eastern reference sites since 1990–1992 and by 10 percent at the western reference sites since 1996–1998.
+The median fourth highest daily maximum 8-hour average (DM8A) ozone (O3) concentration for 2017 at the eastern CASTNET reference sites (see Appendix A for designated reference sites) was 62 parts per billion (ppb).
+This is a decrease from the 2016 median of 65 ppb.
+At the western CASTNET reference sites, the median was 67 ppb, an increase from the 2016 value of 65 ppb.
+Three-year averages of fourth highest DM8A O3 concentrations exceeded the 2015 8-hour National Ambient Air Quality Standard (NAAQS) of 0.070 parts per million (ppm) or, equivalently, 70 ppb, at three CASTNET sites in California, one in New Jersey, one in Connecticut, and one in Utah during the most recent 3-year period (2015–2017).
+During 2017, fourth highest DM8A O3 concentrations greater than 70 ppb were observed at the same six CASTNET sites in California, New Jersey, Connecticut, and Utah that measured the highest concentrations in 2015-2017.
+Three-year averages of fourth highest DM8A O3 concentrations have been reduced by 24 percent at the eastern reference sites since 1990– 1992 and by 10 percent at the western reference sites since 1996–1998.
 Figure E-1 and Table E-1 summarize the long-term changes in measured concentrations.

 Figure E-1 Trends in O3, Total NO3-, and SO2 at Eastern Reference SitesDownload Figure

-Mean annual sulfur dioxide (SO2) concentrations measured at the eastern reference sites have declined significantly over the 27-year period, 1990 through 2016.
-Three-year mean annual SO2 levels at eastern sites decreased 86 percent.
-SO2 concentrations measured at the western reference sites declined by 46 percent over the 20 years from 1996 through 2016.
+Mean annual sulfur dioxide (SO2) concentrations measured at the eastern reference sites have declined significantly over the 28-year period, 1990 through 2017.
+Three-year mean annual SO2 levels at eastern sites decreased 89 percent reflecting the reduction in regulated eastern EGU SO2 emissions (96 percent).
+SO2 concentrations measured at the western reference sites declined by 45 percent over the 21 years from 1996 through 2017.

 |Pollutant||Western Reference Sites||Eastern Reference Sites||Percent Changed|

 The original intent of CASTNET was to measure pollutant concentrations to estimate trends in sulfur and nitrogen pollutants.
-Currently, the focus also includes demonstrating compliance of rural, regional O3 concentrations with the NAAQS.
+Currently, the focus also includes measuring rural, regional O3 concentrations.
 The network also features measurements of trace-level gases and speciated nitrogen pollutants.
-Additionally, CASTNET supports the National Atmospheric Deposition Program’s Ammonia Monitoring Network with operation of ammonia samplers at 69 CASTNET sites.
-This report provides information on CASTNET pollutant measurements, estimated deposition fluxes, and other topics that can be addressed using CASTNET data, such as wintertime ozone concentrations in the Uinta Basin, Utah, effects of wildfires on air quality in Wyoming and Arizona, and pollutant concentrations measured on Whiteface Mountain, New York.
+Additionally, CASTNET supports the National Atmospheric Deposition Program’s Ammonia Monitoring Network with operation of ammonia samplers at 65 CASTNET sites.
+This report provides information on CASTNET pollutant measurements, estimated deposition fluxes, and other topics that can be addressed using CASTNET data, such as the contribution of stratospheric O3 to ground-level concentrations in the Intermountain West and the effects of the California wildfires in October and December 2017 on air quality.

 Chapter 1: CASTNET Update

 The Clean Air Status and Trends Network (CASTNET) is a nationwide air quality monitoring network that began operating in 1991.
-The network provides measurements of air pollutant concentrations in rural areas across the United States over the long term to determine compliance with ozone National Ambient Air Quality Standards and to evaluate the effectiveness of national and regional emission control programs.
-CASTNET data are used to provide input to regional air quality models.
+The network provides long-term measurements of air pollutant concentrations in rural areas across the United States to determine compliance with ozone National Ambient Air Quality Standards and to evaluate the effectiveness of national and regional emission control programs.
+CASTNET data are used to provide input to regional air quality models in order to calculate atmospheric pollutant deposition.
 CASTNET is managed and operated by the U.S. Environmental Protection Agency in cooperation with the National Park Service and other federal, state, tribal, and local partners.
-In 2016, the network operated 95 monitoring stations throughout the contiguous United States, Alaska, and Canada.
-CASTNET data show a 27-year decline in ozone concentrations and in nitrogen and sulfur pollutant levels and deposition rates.
+In 2017, the network operated 96 monitoring stations throughout the contiguous United States, Alaska, and Canada.
+CASTNET data show a 28-year decline in ozone concentrations and in nitrogen and sulfur pollutant levels and deposition rates.

-The Clean Air Status and Trends Network (CASTNET) operated 95 monitoring stations throughout the contiguous United States, Alaska, and Canada in 2016.
-All 95 sites included filter pack systems to sample weekly concentrations of acid gases and aerosols.
-Eighty-one sites included continuous ozone (O3) analyzers.
+The Clean Air Status and Trends Network (CASTNET) operated 96 monitoring stations throughout the contiguous United States, Alaska, and Canada in 2017.
+Ninety-five of 96 sites included filter pack systems to sample weekly concentrations of acid gases and aerosols.
+Eighty-two sites included continuous ozone (O3) analyzers.
 The U.S. Environmental Protection Agency (EPA) and the National Park Service (NPS) are the primary sponsors of CASTNET.
-NPS began its participation in 1994 and operated 25 sites during 2016.
+NPS began its participation in 1994 and operated 26 sites during 2017.
 The Bureau of Land Management-Wyoming State Office (BLM) operated five sites in Wyoming.

-CASTNET depends on contributions from many organizations (EPA, 2015a) including Native American tribes, state and federal government agencies, and universities.
+CASTNET depends on contributions from many organizations (EPA, 2018a) including Native American tribes, state and federal government agencies, and universities.
 These participants sponsor individual CASTNET sites and provide in-kind services that support the overall performance of the network.
 For example, partners operate and repair site instruments, change weekly filter packs, and perform general site maintenance.
 Many partners provide the land for the CASTNET site.
-Others, such as universities, provide their expertise in air quality monitoring, which is invaluable for improving CASTNET monitoring capabilities and ensuring that CASTNET collects data that are valued by the scientific research community.
+Others, such as universities, provide their expertise in air quality monitoring, which is invaluable for improving CASTNET monitoring capabilities and ensuring that CASTNET collects data that are of value to the scientific research community.

 The U.S. Congress established the Acid Rain Program (ARP) in 1990 to reduce emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) from electric generating units (EGUs).
-Congress also directed EPA to establish CASTNET to assess the effectiveness of the ARP by providing consistent, long-term measurements for determining relationships between changes in emissions and changes in air quality, atmospheric deposition, and ecological effects.
-Figure 1-1 shows the locations of the CASTNET monitoring sites that were operational during 2016.
+CASTNET was created to assess the effectiveness of the ARP by providing consistent, long-term measurements for determining relationships between changes in emissions and changes in air quality, atmospheric deposition, and ecological effects..

 Related Air Quality Networks

 CASTNET monitors air quality and deposition in cooperation with other national and international networks.
 EPA uses data from CASTNET and the other long-term national networks to assess the effectiveness of emission control programs.
-These networks include the National Atmospheric Deposition Program (NADP) and its affiliated networks:
+These networks include the National Atmospheric Deposition Program (NADP; http://nadp.slh.wisc.edu/) and its affiliated networks:

 - National Trends Network (NTN)